nezaj/instant-llm-test/notes/blog_plan.md

     * We want to make sure these posts are associated with the user
     * All future posts should also be associated with the user

-We can then impement the ability to mark posts as private.
+We can then implement the ability to mark posts as private.
 This will require us to use permissions

 * Be able to mark their posts as published or draft